nchenderson/HDS629notes/docs/01-MixedModels.md

     + $\mathbf{x}_{ij} = (x_{ij1}, \ldots, x_{ijp})$ is the vector of covariates for individual $i$ at time $t_{ij}$.

+* **Note:** For your project, you may have to do some pre-processing of the data to get it into the form $(Y_{ij}, \mathbf{x}_{ij})$, for $j = 1,\ldots,n_{i}$.

-    + **Note:** The data that you analyze for this project could be "asynchronous", meaning that the outcomes $Y_{ij}$ and the covariates are not exactly matched in time.
+    + For example, although the data that you analyze for the project look at certain variables over time, they could be "asynchronous" in some way.

+    + This means meaning that the outcomes $Y_{ij}$ and the covariates are not exactly matched in time.

     + For example, on a given day, you may observe $Y_{ij}$ at 9:00, 10:00, and 11:00, but observe the covariate of interest at 9:17, 9:53, and 11:08.

+    + Or, your outcome $Y_{ij}$ may only be observed once per week, while the covariates of interest are measured multiple times per week.

-    + We will probably discuss some ways of processing asynchronous longitudinal data later in the class.
+    + We will discuss some ways of organizing asynchronous longitudinal data later in the class.

 ---